UCSD-E4E/smartfin-mathworks-symposium-2023/README.md

 ## Dataset

 The `sample_data` in this repo was collected on a [VN-300 VectorNav IMU](https://www.vectornav.com/products/detail/vn-300).
+The three datasets provided are defined below.

+### vectornav_pitch45_5_17.csv

+In this dataset, the VN-300 starts flat on a desk.
+It is then pitched to a positive 22 degree angle.
+Finally, it is returned to flat on the table.

+### vectornav_still_5_17.csv

+In this dataset, the VN-300 remains flat on a desk.

+### vectornav_vertical_5_17.csv

+In this dataset, the VN-300 is starts on a desk.
+It then is raised to 20 cm then moved back down.
+This motion is repeated multiple times.
+Finally, the VN-300 is returned to the desk.

 ## Future Work